AlgoritmoAlgoritmo/SpookySoloDevJam/README.md

 (https://itch.io/jam/solo-dev-game-jam-5-spooky-jam).

-The reason why I'm quitting at around 50% of completition is that I just can't ressonate with the theme (Fight The Dark) nor the horror genre.
+The reason why I'm quitting at around 50% of completition is that it just doesn't resonate with me.
+Not only because of the theme (Fight The Dark) but also because of the genre (horror).

 The Concept: